darkpowerxo/DeLMAT/README.md

 Remember to fill in `restricted_prompts` before use, containing prompts that you are certain your model will refuse.

 For the purpose of memory efficiency, `load_in_4bit` is currently used.
 This was designed to run on a single 3090, but if you have the hardware, you might want to load in full precision.

-thanks to [Nick Perez](https://github.com/nkpz/DeLMAT) for the original implementation in python